Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/retryPolicies/ResourceThrottleRetryPolicy.md

 - Retries primarily on errors with `429` as status code.
 - Uses an exponential backoff based retry mechanism.
+- Provides the `ThrottlingResourceOptions` which enables application developers to specify max retry attempts and the maximum duration within which a throttled request can be retried.

 ## Retry frequency behavior